naruo-ohga/naruo-ohga.github.io/_pages/publications.md

 [Editors' Suggestion]
 [Highlighted in [Physics Magazine Viewpoint](https://physics.aps.org/articles/v16/142)] [[Press Release](https://www.s.u-tokyo.ac.jp/ja/press/2023/8610/)]<br><br>
-We find that the asymmetry of cross-correlations, a fundamental and often-used statistic, is universally and quantitatively related to the strength of thermodynamic driving (quantified by the cycle affinity).
+We find a universal and quantitative relation between the asymmetry of cross-correlations, a fundamental and often-used statistic, and the cycle affinity (the strength of thermodynamic driving).

 1. **Naruo Ohga**, Sosuke Ito
 “Information-geometric structure for chemical thermodynamics: An explicit construction of dual affine coordinates”